 The dramatic retreat of Grinnell Glacier in Glacier National Park illustrates the sensitivity of glaciers to climate change.
 The largest glaciers in the park lost roughly 75% of their size since 1850.
-Top and above images courtesy USGS.

 In response to accelerated shoreline erosion and greater storm impacts, Assateague Island National Seashore adopted climate-conscious solutions for beach facilities, including parking areas constructed from native clay and clamshell that can be reused in post-storm repairs.
+NPS Photo